Free Australian shipping for orders $100+

 • When applying, start in the middle of the nail then ‘push’ the Gel Nail Polish gently towards the cuticle without it touching.
 It is important to leave a thin gap between the edge of the Gel Nail Polish and your cuticle when applying.
 If the Gel Nail Polish is applied to the cuticle, it can separate and lift as your nail plate grows.
 Aim to avoid getting any Gel Nail Polish on your skin or cuticle, however if you do, remove it with an Orangewood Cuticle Stick, Nail Art Brush or Lint Free Wipe before curing.

-• In terms of aftercare, avoid washing dishes or using cleaning products without gloves, use Cuticle Oil regularly to help your nails look fresh for longer and if you get a snag, file this down so it does not catch and cause further damage.
+• In terms of aftercare, avoid washing dishes or using cleaning products without gloves, use Cuticle Oil regularly to help your nails looking fresh for longer, and if you get a snag, file this down so it does not catch and cause further damage.

 You can find our full list of FAQ's here.